LogtalkDotOrg/logtalk-for-vscode/README.md

 ![testing](images/testing.png)

 Support for the VSCode Testing API is provided.
 This allows browsing and running tests from the "Testing" pane.
 After running the "Run Project Testers", "Run Tests", or "Run Tests with Coverage" commands at least once, the "Testing" pane shows all the test results.
 Alternatively, you can also click in the "Run Tests" or "Run Tests with Coverage" buttons at the top of the "Testing" pane.
 You can then run individual tests or groups of tests from the "Testing" pane by clicking on the play button next to a test, a test object, or a test file.
-You can also navigate to a test by clicking its name.
 In the "Testing" and "Tests Results" panes, you can also use the "Rerun Last Run" button to re-run the last test run.
+In the "Testing" pane, a warning triangle emoji (⚠️) is shown after a test name when the test is declared as flaky.
  Note that the "Testing" pane is not populated if you load the `tester.lgt` (or `tester.logtalk`) file using the "Load File" context menu item instead of using the "Run Project Testers", "Run Tests", or "Run Tests with Coverage" commands.

+By default, a xUnit report is also generated when running the test commands.
+When the `logtalk.tests.createAllureReport` setting is enabled, an [Allure](https://allure.qatools.ru/) report is also generated.
+The generated report can be found in the `allure-report` directory in the workspace folder where the tests were run.
+Open its `index.html` file to view the report (using e.g. the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) extension context menu command "Show Preview").

+You can navigate to a test by clicking its name or using the "Go to Test" context menu item.
+For directory, file, and object items, the "Go to Test" context menu item allows you to navigate to, respectively, the tests driver file, the tests file, and the object in the tests file.
 The test item context menu provides additional commands for skipping and un-skipping tests.
 Skipped tests are prefixed with a minus sign (`-`) in the source file.
 Un-skipping a test removes the minus sign.
 These commands are only available for tests that don't have a condition option (i.e., tests that don't use the `test/3` predicate with a `condition/1` in the options argument).

 When available, code coverage information is also shown in the covered source files.
 Note that coverage data is per predicate and per predicate clause (or per non-terminal and per non-terminal rule), not per goal.
 Clauses used by the tests will be marked using a green color overlay in the editor gutter while clauses not used by the tests will be marked using a red color overlay.
 Use the editor window "Toggle Inline Coverage" button to toggle the coverage overlay.
 In the "Testing" pane, the "Test Coverage" sub-pane shows both statement (clauses) and function (predicates) coverage numbers and percentages (note that VSCode doesn't support renaming these terms).
 In the "Explorer" pane, the colored bar to the right of a file name indicates the combined percentage of covered clauses and predicates.
 Hovering over the bar shows the separate coverage details.

-In the "Testing" pane, a warning triangle emoji (⚠️) is shown after the test name when the test is declared as flaky.
-You can navigate to the test by clicking its name or using the "Go to Test" context menu item.
-For directory, file, and object items, the "Go to Test" context menu item allows you to navigate to, respectively, the tests driver file, the tests file, and the object in the tests file.

 Note that collecting code coverage data depends solely on the tests driver file.
 The option between running tests with or without coverage is only used to decide if any collected coverage data should be displayed.